 - Plan implementations of visions for IT-based change

-- Reflect on choice of method and techniques in own projects
+- Reflect on the choice of method and techniques in own projects

 - Presenting the result of a design project as a report

-- Write a report summarizing and reflecting on a design project
+- Write a report summarising and reflecting on a design project

 - Work in groups on a design project